beckym223/manual_work/E6_long_edited.md

 this approximation; these apply to people who do not receive means-tested premium reduc- tions.
-There are four factors that may modify
+There are four factors that may modify this calculation for an individual.
-5 Some plans offer reduced or zero premiums, and may  be attractive to the healthy.
-However, most appear to be  available only to those who meet a low-income means test or enroll in bundled HMO services.  this calculation for an individual.
 First, addi- tional information on health that will be re- vealed in the future, and decisions contingent on this information, give delay some added option